sarojiniPanda/HOPE/_posts/2017-04-09-global-average-pooling-layers-for-object-localization.markdown

 $$w_0 \cdot f_0 + w_1 \cdot f_1 + \ldots + w_{2047} \cdot f_{2047}$$.

-This sum is a $$224\times 224$$ array corresponding to the class activation map.
+This sum is the $$224\times 224$$ class activation map.
 You can plot these class activation maps for as many images as you like, to explore the localization ability of ResNet-50.

 ![Dog Localization]({{ site.url }}/assets/dog_localization.png)